matthewyang204/NotepadEE/Windows/README.md

 Any PC running Windows 7/10 or later works depending on what installer you use

+Requirements:
+- Windows 10 x64 or later
+- Additional requirements may be needed for building from source:
+    - Windows 7 or later is supported for building from source, but Windows 10 or later is recommended
+    - Python 3.6 or later
+    - Inno Setup

 Build instructions:
 - Please clone the repo and cd into the Windows folder
 - `./configure` - configure the stuff